-IRA money market accounts
+IRA money market accounts to save for retirement

-IRA money market accounts: a more stable choice
+IRA money market accounts: A more stable choice

 When you've been saving for years in hopes of enjoying a comfortable retirement, the fear of losing money can be especially acute.
 Watching your IRA account bounce up and down with the stock market as you near retirement age can be unbearable.